Linaro/lava/doc/pipeline-server.rst

 Setting up a LAVA pipeline instance
 ###################################

+.. _pipeline_install_considerations:

 Initial considerations
 ======================

 #.
 The default setup of the LAVA packages and codebase is for the current
-   dispatcher and :ref:`distributed_deployment` but this will change in 2016.
+   dispatcher and :ref:`distributed_deployment` but this will change towards the end of 2016 before the old code is removed.
+Until then, installations will continue to provide both models.
 #.
 A LAVA pipeline instance can have existing remote worker support
    alongside but uses a completely different mechanism to identify remote workers and run jobs on pipeline devices.